microsoft/playwright/docs/src/api/params.md

 ## context-option-acceptdownloads
 - `acceptDownloads` <[boolean]>

 Whether to automatically download all the attachments.
-Defaults to `false` where all the downloads are canceled.
+Defaults to `true` where all the downloads are accepted.

 ## context-option-ignorehttpserrors
 - `ignoreHTTPSErrors` <[boolean]>